Ian Stewart (Australian rules footballer): Premiership success and subsequent burnout

 However, in the semi-final rematch (from the previous year) with Collingwood, Stewart was blanketed by Colin Tully and the Saints went down by ten points.
 Stewart bounced back with a best afield performance the following week, guiding his team to a revenge win over Essendon and keeping alive the dream of a first flag.

-The 1966 Grand Final stands as one of the celebrated games of Australian football.
-Two evenly-matched teams went at it for 100 minutes and the forever-mythologised result – a one-point win by the least successful club over the most successful club – retains its dramatic impact to this day as the Saints have yet to win another flag.
-Stewart was brilliant, a driving force all day, cementing his reputation as the best player of his type in the game.
-To cap the year, he also won All-Australian selection and a second club best and fairest.
-Aged 23, Stewart had achieved everything worth achieving in just four years in the VFL.
+The Saints managed a one point victory over Collingwood in the 1966 Grand Final, which stands as one of the celebrated games of Australian football.
+On top of this achievement, Stewart also won All-Australian selection and a second club best and fairest.

 After reaching the summit, it was a lot harder to go back up.
 St Kilda suffered a premiership hangover and missed the 1967 finals, then battled into fourth place for the 1968 finals.
 They only got there thanks to an eight-goal win over Geelong in the final round but, facing the same opposition in the semi-final, lost by 44 points – a 92-point turnaround in a week.
 On the day, Stewart lowered his colours to West Australian Dennis Marshall, who dominated the game.
 Stewart was made captain for 1969, but the team could manage only seventh place and tension arose between the captain and his coach, Allan Jeans.
 Stewart resigned the position at season's end, then went missing for pre-season training.

 Although Stewart returned to play the 1970 season—and the Saints made the preliminary final—he was clearly unhappy.
 Struggling with injury, his relationship with Jeans was still strained, and he was sometimes played out of position at half-forward.
 He had no impact on the only final game he played of that year, and made it clear he wanted to leave the club.
 Some thought that Stewart was finished at 27 years of age.
 Reflecting back on that time 40 years later, Stewart was more circumspect:

 I'd lost my dedication, I needed a new challenge.
 I wasn't as involved as much as I should have been.
 Maybe I was burnt out like Mark Thompson.
 I wasn't getting on well with 'Jeansy', but I've since realized it was my fault, not Allan Jeans' fault.